subjectId: 690672 visibleTabCount: 5

 Links connect to European primary historical documents that are transcribed, reproduced in facsimile, or translated.
 In addition, you will find video or sound files, maps, photographs or other imagery, databases, and other documentation.
 The sources cover a broad range of historical happenings (political, economic, social and cultural).
 The order of documents is chronological wherever possible.”

-• Also provides links to other tangential digital collections including (but not limited to):
+• Also provides links to other tangential digital collections including:

 • Europeana “Europeana Collections provides access to over 50 million digitised items – books, music, artworks and more – with sophisticated search and filter tools to help you find what you’re looking for.
 Our dedicated thematic collections on art, fashion, music, photography and World War I contain galleries, blogs and exhibitions to inform and inspire.
 To learn more about Europeana, and find out how you can get involved, visit Europeana Pro.”